 - If it’s fixed, you can find out which plugin is causing conflict.
 Log in to your wp-admin =>> plugins

 - Start activating them one by one, reloading the site after each activation.
-When you see the 500 internal server error return, you’ve found the misbehaving plugin.
+When you see the error return, you’ve found the misbehaving plugin.
 You can contact the plugin developer to assist with the faulty plugin

 6. Changing the Theme

-If deactivating your plugins doesn’t fix the 500 internal server error, you should try changing the theme to a default theme, Twenty Seventeen.
+If deactivating your plugins doesn’t fix the error, you should try changing the theme to a default theme, Twenty Seventeen.

 So, here’s what you need to do – disable your active theme using FTP, to see if it’s the source of the error.
 Here are the steps you should follow: